ewellchen/DA-STIN/README.md

 **Abstract:**

-In single-photon LiDAR, photon-efficient imaging captures the 3D structure of a scene by only several detected signal photons per pixel.
-The existing deep learning models for this task are trained on simulated datasets, which poses the domain shift challenge when applied to realistic scenarios.
-In this paper, we propose a spatiotemporal inception network (STIN) for photon-efficient imaging, which is able to precisely predict the depth from a sparse and high-noise photon counting histogram by fully exploiting spatial and temporal information.
-Then the domain adversarial adaptation frameworks, including domain-adversarial neural network and adversarial discriminative domain adaptation, are effectively applied to STIN to alleviate the domain shift problem for realistic applications.
-Comprehensive experiments on the simulated data generated from the NYU~v2 and the Middlebury datasets demonstrate that STIN outperforms the state-of-the-art models at low signal-to-background ratios from 2:10 to 2:100.
-Moreover, experimental results on the real-world dataset captured by the single-photon imaging prototype show that the STIN with domain adversarial training achieves better generalization performance compared with the state-of-the-arts as well as the baseline STIN trained by simulated data.
+Photon-efficient imaging with the single-photon LiDAR captures the 3D structure of a scene by only a few detected signal photons per pixel.
+However, the existing computational methods for photon-efficient imaging are pre-tuned on a restricted scenario or trained on simulated datasets.
+When applied to realistic scenarios whose signal-to-background ratios (SBR) and other hardware-specific properties differ from those of the original task, the model performance often significantly deteriorates.
+In this paper, we present a domain adversarial adaptation design to alleviate this domain shift problem by exploiting unlabeled real-world data, with significant resource savings.
+This method demonstrates superior performance on simulated and real-world experiments using our home-built up-conversion single-photon imaging system, which provides an efficient approach to bypass the lack of ground-truth depth information in implementing computational imaging algorithms for realistic applications.

 ## Usage